The densely populated world of Bourgatov, capital of the Bourgatov Alliance

 Bourgatow culture was always based on the idea of long-term planning and investment.
 It was a "deep time" culture where individuals existed as part of the clan history, where extreme life extension, cryonic suspension and relativistic travel were regarded as reasonable.
 The goal was always to keep the clan safe and prosperous indefinitely.

-Politically Bourgatov, still owned and run by the Bourgatov clan, carefully weathered all political upheavals.
-It was part of the Taurus Nexus as a balance between the NoCoZo and Conver Ambi.
+Politically Bourgatov, still owned and run by the Bourgatov clan transaps, carefully weathered all political upheavals.
+They aligned themselves with the Taurus Nexus as a balance between the NoCoZo and Conver Ambi.
 As the Nexus broke up the Bourgatovs refused to support any military solutions; had they been more aggressive it is likely that the First Consolidation War would have been far more deadly.
 Instead they absorbed a number of worlds into the Bourgatov Alliance while cleverly playing the NoCoZo, Conver Ambi, Metasoft and Dominion against each other.
 Studiously neutral in the Second Consolidation War the Alliance gained even more power and prestige, especially after the fall of Klarus.

-During the Second Federation the Alliance was a major power, controlling only a handful of planets but with a total wealth nearly equal to the major empires.
-The Bourgatov system has often been called the capital of the Second Federation, and although the Federation did not have any true government the diplomatic deals, trade and cultural exchange made in the system were enormously influential.
+During the Integration the Alliance was a major power, controlling only a handful of planets but with a total wealth nearly equal to the major empires.
+The diplomatic deals, trade and cultural exchanges made in the Bourgatov system were enormously influential.
 With wormhole links directly to all major worlds and many remote colonies, it was the point where all information quickly ended up.

 The Alliance was strongly in favour of continued peace and cooperation, supporting the Ontology as it increased their reach and wealth tremendously.
 The leading strategists realised that this was compromising their neutrality relative to the Solar Dominion, but reasoned that the Dominion would not attack them.
 They were partially right: the Dominion had no intentions to attack the Bourgatov Alliance - but it would not allow it to support its enemies.
 Long before the war agents and memeticists were smuggled in-system, to prepare for the eventuality other sides planned to make use of the system.
 Others did the same.